Skip to main content

 File Size After Organising

-Deleting pages usually reduces file size proportionally.
-Remove 5 pages from a 20-page document and you'll lose roughly 25% of the file size.
-But not always, shared fonts, images used on multiple pages, and embedded resources can mean the file doesn't shrink as much as expected.
+Deleting pages often reduces file size, but it is not a simple page-count calculation.
+Shared fonts, images used on multiple pages, and embedded resources can mean the file does not shrink as much as expected.

 If the organised file is still too large, run it through Compress PDF afterwards.
 Compression works independently of page management, but the result depends on the file's images, fonts, and embedded resources.